Shrey113/Adb-Device-Manager/README.md

    - **Version Control:** Check app versions before installing or updating to maintain compatibility.

 6. **:camera: Full Camera Access**
-   - **Remote Camera Control:** Open and use your phone’s camera from your PC, perfect for demonstrations or surveillance.
+   - **Remote Camera Control:** Open and use your phone's camera from your PC, perfect for demonstrations or surveillance.
    - **Multi-Lens Support:** Switch between wide-angle, telephoto, or selfie cams without touching your phone.
    - **Capture & Save:** Snap photos or record video, saving them either on your phone or directly to your PC.

 7. **:telephone_receiver: Full Contacts & Call Management**
    - **Contacts Sync:** Browse, edit, and manage your Android contact list in a dedicated Windows interface.
-   - **Initiate Calls:** Dial numbers using your PC’s mic and speakers or a connected headset.
+   - **Initiate Calls:** Dial numbers using your PC's mic and speakers or a connected headset.
    - **Call Logs:** Access your complete call history, including missed, incoming, and outgoing calls.

 8. **:speech_balloon: SMS & Messaging Control**
-   - **Send & Receive Messages:** Type text messages on your PC’s keyboard and view all conversation threads in an expanded window.
+   - **Send & Receive Messages:** Type text messages on your PC's keyboard and view all conversation threads in an expanded window.
    - **Media Attachments:** Drag and drop files or images from your PC into SMS/MMS conversations.
    - **Instant Notifications:** Get pop-up alerts for new messages with quick-reply options.